 This course provides a survey of the political processes and institutions of American government.
 I know what you might be thinking—that sounds boring.
 Let me assure you, this course will be anything but.
-The bulk of U.S. political history has been characterized by drama and conflict, and our investigation of American politics will include a focus on topics like the civil rights movement, polarization in the U.S. Congress, the 2014 midterm elections, and hotly contested debates over health care, immigration, and gay marriage, to name just a few.
+The bulk of U.S. political history has been characterized by drama and conflict, and our investigation of American politics will include a focus on topics like the civil rights movement, polarization in the U.S. Congress, the 2016 presidential election, and hotly contested debates over health care, immigration, and abortion, to name just a few.
 Controversial, always; boring, never.
 Each of these political issues and events—and most others—can be seen most clearly through the lens of the historical and institutional development of the American political system.
 Our lectures, readings, and discussions will address the Constitution, Congress, the presidency, the judiciary, political parties, the media, and public opinion, among other topics.
-In all of this, our focus will be on how the basic features of American government illuminate the stories and events that appear in the news that we encounter every day, be it ongoing budget debates, NSA surveillance efforts, or the movement to legalize marijuana.
+In all of this, our focus will be on how the basic features of American government illuminate the stories and events that appear in the news that we encounter every day, be it ongoing debates over NSA surveillance efforts, same-sex marriage, or the movement to legalize marijuana.

 PSC 2229: Media and Politics (Fall 2014 syllabus)